t18e/blog/src/pages/blog/claude-9.md

 Anthropic's recent Times Square billboards feel particularly bland and indicative of their low-effort marketing.
 It's slightly reminiscent of early cloud computing ads that focused on showing off their technical specifications to a broad user base without a care in the world.

 Even with its robust API offerings, Claude is fundamentally a consumer product and more users = more revenue.
 More importantly, more users means data to improve the model.
-Many now defunct products won on product, but lost on marketing and speed.
+Many now defunct tools won on product, but lost on marketing, distribution and speed.
 I really hope this doesn’t happen here.